zhulaker/image-edge-detection/README.md

 second, use wavelet edge file, with name in imread, just fill in the name, guass.jpg and impluse.jpg, it will generate different results for differnet levels. for results, in all gauss results,use # to  delete the threshold in (wavelet edge.py), edge2 is the results, in all impluse results, edge3 is the results

-failed filter.py is just the failed code for filter.